 Let’s talk licensing

-You may want to consider* getting a license to cover a Christmas song if it is not in the public domain.
+You’ll need to get a license to cover a Christmas song if it is not in the public domain.*

 What’s the are public domain and what are licenses?
 That’s a post for another day, but long story short: If a song is in the public domain, it means the copyright has expired and the song is now available for anyone to record and make copies of.
 However, not all Christmas songs are in the public domain, and for those that aren’t, you’ll require a license to properly make copies of them (a.k.a. post your cover videos online).